Harry Styles Breaks Records In Just 19 Minutes With ‘Sign Of The Times’: Is He The 1D Member To Beat?

 He will be the final One Direction member to debut as a solo artist.
 His bandmate may have inadvertently added pressure on that, thanks to the insane success of “Sign of the Times.”

 Harry Styles, who is also set to make his big screen debut this year in the Christopher Nolan film Dunkirk, has been filming the music video for “Sign of the Times.”
-Based on the photos taken by The Sun, it involves the singer flying.
+Based on the photos taken by the Sun, it involves the singer flying.

 As for the release of the album itself, Harry Styles is yet to provide that information although the word on the street is that it is slated for launch by late this month, if not early May.
 Thankfully, fans have “Sign of the Times” to get them by.